chrisshortlaw/played-it/README.md

 - [Bulma](https://bulma.io)
   Bulma is a css framework I used to add a certain style to my html/jinja files.
 The snippets of javascript were also taken from Bulma's sample.
 - [Building with Patterns: Extended Reference - Coupal & Alger](https://www.mongodb.com/blog/post/building-with-patterns-the-extended-reference-pattern)
+- [RoboHash](https://robohash.org) is an excellent, free service who provide custom avatars for apps such as this one.

 - Many thanks to my mentor, Seun Owonikoko, who gave sage advice on this project and its design.